jpickell/git-switch/README.md

 **Note**

-`In order to preserve history between providers, you may find it useful to force the first update after switching. (i.e. git push -f) Use with caution!`
+`In order to preserve history between providers, you may find it useful to force the first update after switching, otherwise you may end up with a whole slew of merge conflicts! (i.e. git push -f) Use with caution!`

 ---